kucerarichard/notes-on-swimming-technique/README.md

 - bent-arm front raise
 - stretching arm held to opposite side
 - 40% magnesium oil and dmso, or just straight magnesium oil
+- go easy on set frequency,  after the injury has healed once-a-week at most for maintenance

 ---